2016–17 North Carolina Central Eagles men's basketball team

 The 2016–17 North Carolina Central Eagles men's basketball team represented North Carolina Central University during the 2016–17 NCAA Division I men's basketball season.
-The Eagles, led by eighth-year head coach LeVelle Moton, played their home games at McLendon–McDougald Gymnasium in Durham, North Carolina as members of the Mid-Eastern Athletic Conference.
-They finished the season 25–9, 13–3 in MEAC play to win the MEAC regular season championship.
-In the MEAC tournament, they defeated Bethune–Cookman, Maryland Eastern Shores and Norfolk State to be champions of the.
+The Eagles, led by eighth-year head coach LeVelle Moton, played their home games at McLendon–McDougald Gymnasium in Durham, North Carolina as members of the Mid-Eastern Athletic Conference (MEAC).
+They finished the season 25–9, 13–3 in MEAC play, to win the MEAC regular-season championship.
+In the MEAC tournament, they defeated Bethune–Cookman, Maryland Eastern Shore and Norfolk State to be champions of the conference tournament.
 As a result, they earned the MEAC's automatic bid to the NCAA tournament as a No. 16 seed.
 There they lost in the First Four to fellow No. 16 seed UC Davis.

 Previous season

-The Eagles finished the 2015–16 season 13–19, 7–9 in MEAC play to finish in a tie for fifth place.
+The Eagles finished the 2015–16 season 13–19, 7–9 in MEAC play, to finish in a tie for fifth place.
 They beat Howard in the first round of the MEAC tournament, before falling to Norfolk State in the quarterfinals.